 Please visit www.the-documents.org and feel free to subscribe to our newsletter to get updates on new documents.

-To celebrate the launch of the-documents.org, the GRAND OPENING comes disguised as a new document on the website: on Sunday 23 May, from 3h30 to 6h30 AM (CET). the-documents.org will host a livestreamed astronomical event – the third instalment of De Cleene De Cleene’s Public Observatory.
-On May 23rd, the planet Saturn appears to be stationary among the surrounding celestial bodies in the night sky.
-In an attempt to capture this moment of planetary standstill, a telescope will be set up in a pasture near a forest edge with – hopefully – a clear view of the south-southeast morning sky.
-Afterwards the resulting document will remain accessible along with a diverse and continually growing collection of other documents.
+To celebrate the launch of the-documents.org, the GRAND OPENING came disguised as a new document on the website: on Sunday 23 May, from 3h30 to 6h30 AM (CET). the-documents.org hosted a livestreamed astronomical event – the third instalment of De Cleene De Cleene’s Public Observatory.
+On May 23rd, the planet Saturn appeared to be stationary among the surrounding celestial bodies in the night sky.
+In an attempt to capture this moment of planetary standstill, a telescope was set up in a pasture near a forest edge with a view of the south-southeast morning sky.

 The standstill is de facto inexistent.
 It’s the moment when Saturn’s apparent prograde motion turns to a retrograde motion.
 Since Earth completes its orbit in a shorter period of time than the planets outside its orbit, it periodically overtakes them, like a faster car on a multi-lane highway.
 When this occurs, the planet being passed will first appear to stop its eastward drift, and then drift back toward the west.

 In astrology, Saturn’s retrograde movement is generally a time of karmic rebalancing.
 Previous bad behavior could be punished.
 But hard work and responsibility could also be rewarded.